 Avoid Wearing Loose Clothing While Cooking

 Older adults need to be conscious of what they’re wearing when they cook.
-A tunic or a dress with large, billowy sleeves can pose a huge danger.
+Flammable items like a tunic or a dress with large, billowy sleeves can pose a huge danger.

 If a cook turns the wrong way while wearing these garments and they have food boiling on the stove, their clothing can catch on fire.

-We’re not saying seniors should be limited to overly tight clothing only, but shirts with close-fitting sleeves are best.
+We’re not saying seniors should be limited to overly tight clothing only, but it is best to wear clothes with close-fitting, short sleeves.

 If they’re the type who cooks with an apron, like my mom did, it should be tied firmly around their body.
 Skip the frilly, overly decorative aprons as well.

 While we’re on the subject, turn pot handles in towards the middle of the stove to prevent catching them and yanking the pot / pan off the stove.
 The potential hazards of doing this include burning yourself with the hot contents and slipping and falling in the resulting mess.

 Tie Back Long Hair

 Along the same line, if your senior has long hair, they should tie it back before cooking.
 For one thing, it’s more sanitary (no long hair dropping in the food!), for another it won’t accidentally swing over the burner and catch on fire.

 Keep Flammable Items Away From The Stove And Oven